 - Improvement is infinite

-Clear, right?
-Easily understandable.
-A decalogue of 10 rules that must be followed to the letter, right?… well, absolutely NOT.
-On more than one occasion, I have seen these points being followed “to the letter,” and the argument of “60% is enough” being wielded.
-This can lead to assimilating Kaizen as “this is good enough” when it is not even remotely part of its meaning.
+It’s clear, right?
+They are easily understandable.
+A decalogue of 10 rules to be followed to the letter, right?… Well, absolutely and categorically NO. On more than one occasion, I have seen these points followed “to the letter” and the argument “60% is enough” brandished.
+This can lead to assimilating Kaizen as “that’s good enough,” which is not even remotely part of its meaning.

-Once again, a deeper meaning must be sought, beyond the surface.
-The 10 points of the Kaizen spirit are not rules or rigid norms.
-They are a compilation of advice that, when well understood, help us remember the path when we are tempted to abandon it, similar to what a master would do.
+Again, we must look for a deeper meaning, beyond the surface.
+The 10 points of the Kaizen spirit are not rules, nor rigid norms.
+They are a compilation of advice that, well understood, help us remember the path when we are tempted to abandon it, similar to how a master would do.

-The important thing is not the phrases themselves, but the concepts behind them.
-They remind us not to remain static, not to wait for solutions to be perfect before starting improvements (which is not the same as “this is good enough”).
-Not to lament in times of adversity, and to keep looking forward, and to keep working in the most difficult times.
+What matters are not the phrases themselves, but the concepts behind them.
+They remind us not to remain static, not to wait for solutions to be perfect before starting improvements (which is not the same as “that’s good enough”).
+Not to lament in times of adversity, to keep looking forward, and that the most difficult times are when we need to keep working.

-In this line, I will tell you another story, about an Eastern master who is watching as his house is being destroyed by a river flood.
+Along these lines, I’ll tell you another story, about an Eastern master who is watching his house being destroyed by a river flood.
 The Westerner, with his way of thinking, asks him, “How can you be so calm?
 Why don’t you scream or cry?”
-And the wise man replies, “Would it serve me any purpose?”
-Instead, the master gets up and starts collecting wood to build his new house.
+And the wise man replies, “Would it do me any good?”
+Instead, the master gets up and begins to collect wood to build his new house.

-As you can see, everything surrounding the Kaizen spirit consists of philosophical concepts and is much deeper than it may seem at first.
-The 10 points of the Kaizen spirit are very sensible phrases in themselves, but the effort must be made to interpret them from an Eastern perspective, leaving our Western mentality “parked” for a moment.
+As you can see, everything surrounding the Kaizen spirit is philosophical and much deeper than it may seem at first glance.
+The 10 points of the Kaizen spirit are phrases that in themselves are very sensible, but we must make the effort to interpret them from an Eastern prism, “parking” our Western mentality for a moment.

 Conclusion

-The Kaizen spirit is a philosophy of life related to Eastern ways of thinking.
-Without a doubt, it brings many positive ideas that will be useful both in your personal life and, by extension, in your work life.
+The Kaizen spirit is a life philosophy related to the Eastern way of thinking.
+Without a doubt, it provides many positive ideas that will be useful both in your personal life and, by extension, in your professional life.

-However, the Kaizen spirit must be interpreted from the point of view of an Eastern mentality and endowed with a certain philosophical background.
-If you reduce Kaizen to a strict set of rules, or to something that is learned in a business management master’s degree, you strip it of all meaning.
-Of course, it is doubtful that in this way you will be able to implement a system based on Kaizen or obtain any useful results from it.
+However, the Kaizen spirit must be interpreted from the point of view of an Eastern mentality, and given a certain philosophical background.
+If you reduce Kaizen to a decalogue of strict rules, or to something learned in a business management master’s degree, you strip it of all meaning.
+Of course, it is doubtful that in this way you can implement a system based on Kaizen, or get any useful results from it.

-Finally, not everyone will be able to internalize the Kaizen spirit.
-The Western mentality generally likes to have stability, a defined position, and responsibilities.
+Finally, not everyone will manage to internalize the Kaizen spirit.
+The Western mentality generally likes to have stability, defined positions, and responsibilities.
 We find it difficult to accept a way of life based on continuous change.
-In addition, we have become accustomed to devaluing the importance of philosophy and thought, as outdated concepts that do not fit the current pace of life.
+Furthermore, we have become accustomed to devaluing the importance of philosophy and thought, as outdated concepts that do not fit the current pace of life.

-Like all philosophical branches, Kaizen is probably not something that can be learned by reading a book, or a blog.
-Perhaps it is one of those things that you internalize days after having read it, while you are walking in a park.
-As advice, I can only tell you to try to open up to these ways of thinking, even if only for brief periods, and that when you read or talk about the Kaizen spirit, try to go beyond the surface, and not just stay there.
+Like any philosophical branch, Kaizen is probably not something that can be learned by reading a book or a blog.
+Perhaps it is one of those things you internalize days after reading it, while walking in a park.
+As advice, I can only tell you to try to open yourselves to these ways of thinking, even if only for brief periods, and that when you read or talk about the Kaizen spirit, try to go beyond, and not just stay on the surface.

-Without a clear understanding of the meaning of movement, true progress cannot be expected.
-Jigoro Kano (1860-1838) Master of martial arts
+Without a clear understanding of the sense of movement, true progress cannot be expected.
+Jigoro Kano (1860-1938) Martial arts master

-Truth is the relationship with the opposite; constantly moving, alive, never static.
-Bruce Lee (1940-1973) Actor, master of martial arts, and Chinese philosopher
+Truth is the relationship with the opponent; constantly in motion, alive, never static.
+Bruce Lee (1940-1973) Actor, martial arts master, and Chinese philosopher

-He who seeks constant happiness and wisdom must accommodate frequent changes Confucius (551 BC-478 BC) Chinese philosopher
+He who would pursue constant happiness and wisdom must accommodate frequent changes Confucius (551 BC-478 BC) Chinese philosopher